Civil Rights

 It depends on the state what damages you may claim.

 When you or a family member has been injured or killed by the misconduct of law enforcement, you may have a civil rights claim.
-While the law cannot undo the injury or bring back your loved one, it may provide compensation for you or your family.
+While the law cannot undo the injury or bring back your loved one, it may provide monetary compensation for you or your family.
 While it depends on the state, in general, you or your family may have claims for the following under the law.

 money on scales